OFFLINE-GmbH/oc-mall-plugin/docs/getting-started/theme-setup.md

 The [`mallDependencies` component](../components/mall-dependencies.md) includes all required frontend assets.

 The component should be placed on each layout that provides shop functionality.

+Make sure to include it inside the `<head>` tag.

 ```ini{3}
 description = "Default Layout"